ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 ## Setting Up Ultralytics YOLO with ROS

 This guide has been tested using [this ROS environment](https://github.com/ambitious-octopus/rosbot_ros.git), which is a fork of the Rosbot ROS repository.
 This environment includes the Ultralytics YOLO package, a Docker container for easy setup, comprehensive ROS packages, and Gazebo worlds for rapid testing.
 It is designed to work with the Husarion ROSbot robot.
-The code examples provided should work in any ROS environment, including both simulation and real-world applications.
+The code examples provided will work in any ROS environment, including both simulation and real-world.

 ### Dependencies Installation